fkie-cad/Logprep/README.md

 Instead, it can be issued to reload the configuration.
 For this, the signal `SIGUSR1` must be send to the Logprep process.

-Besides this a `config_refresh_interval` can be configured to make a automatic config refresh.
+Additionally, a `config_refresh_interval` can be set to periodically and automatically refresh the given configuration.
-This can be useful in containerizes environments like kubernetes when mounted pod volumes changes on the fly.
+This can be useful in case of containerized environments (such as Kubernetes), when pod volumes often change on the fly.

 If the configuration does not pass a consistency check, then an error message is logged and